 Like, restricted regions are more expensive due to their per day permit charge.
 Upper Dolpo and Mustang are the costly ones while Manaslu and Humla are on the cheaper side.
-For necessary permits and their cost, go to restricted trekking area permit section.

-Among the popular unrestricted regions of Annapurna, Langtang and Everest, Everest is the most expensive while Langtang is the cheapest.
+Among the popular unrestricted regions of Annapurna, Langtang, and Everest, Everest is the most expensive while Langtang is the cheapest.

-In Everest region, you need to fly to Lukla.
+In the Everest region, you need to fly to Lukla.
 You could trek from Jiri to Lukla which adds about 7-10 days to your itinerary.

 For long distance travel by bus, like Kathmandu to Pokhara, price starts from $2.
 It depends on whether you choose a local bus or a tourist bus.

 Tourist bus can start from $5 for one way and more luxurious ones cost about $12 or over.
 It depends on the length of the road.
-The so called luxurious bus should offer free snacks and pay for the lunch as well.
+The so-called luxurious bus should offer free snacks and pay for the lunch as well.

-Fare for jeeps can go from $5 to $10 per head, depending on the length of the road and number of people to split the bill with.
+The fare for jeeps can go from $5 to $10 per head, depending on the length of the road and number of people to split the bill with.